-Both the T1i and the Z6 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the Z6 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the Z6 was followed by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon Z6 Manual.
+Further information on the features and operation of the T1i and Z6 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T1i or the Nikon Z6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Less heavy: Is lighter (by 155g or 23 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (400 versus 310) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (60 percent cheaper at launch).